The robots meta tag and X-Robots-Tag made clear

 Meta robots directives and search engine compatibility

 The robots meta tags and X-Robots-Tag use the same directives to instruct search bots.
-Let’s review them in detail.
+Let’s review them carefully.

-All of the abovementioned directives can be used with both the robots meta tag and X-Robots-Tag to help Google bots understand your instructions.
+All of the abovementioned directives can be used with both the robots meta tag and X-Robots-Tag to help search engine bots understand your instructions.

-Note that search engines automatically index a site’s visible content by default, so there is no need to indicate index and follow directives for that purpose.
+Note that search engines index the site’s entire pages and follow links by default, so there is no need to indicate index and follow directives for that purpose.

 Conflicting directives